0xNullLight/Random_Public/quick-github-rundown.md

-# Git and Git Bash Tutorial for Beginners
+# Git and Git Bash Tutorial

 This tutorial will guide you through the basic tasks you will commonly use in Git and Git Bash, including cloning a repository, creating and switching branches, adding and committing files, pushing changes, and renaming folders.